Exact Volumes of Semi-Algebraic Convex Bodies: Implementation and experiments

 A more subtle example of unexpected behavior is the following: \begin{example}[Singular locus of Picard--Fuchs operator] Consider two $\ell_2$-balls centered at $\mu_1 = (0,0,0,0)$ and $\mu_2 =(1,0,0,0)$ as in Example~\ref{eg:hypersurfregions}, the projection of the deformation for $t = 1/1000$ onto the $x_0$ axis gives the Picard--Fuchs operator $1$.

-If we change the order of projection and project the deformation first onto the $x_1$ axis, we get Picard--Fuchs operator of degree $10$ and order $3$.
+If we change the order of projection and project the deformation first onto the $x_1$ axis, we get a Picard--Fuchs operator of degree $10$ and order $3$.
 For $x_1 = -7/10$, we project onto the $x_0$ axis.
 Here we encounter a different problem.
-The singular locus of the operator should contain the critical values of the projection due to the fact that at the critical values, the number of connected components of the fiber changes.
+The singular locus of the operator should contain the critical values of the projection due to the fact that at the critical values the number of connected components of the fiber changes.
 This shows us that the computed operator does not annihilate the period. \end{example}

 To avoid issues such as those in the above examples, the implementation allows the input of a custom order of projections via the routine \texttt{ProjectionVariable}.
 For two $\ell_2$ balls in $\mathbb R^4$, the projection order in Example \ref{eq:l24} avoids these issues.
-To avoid these issues altogether, one could instead call a creative telescoping algorithm that works in $D_\mathbf{x}$, such as implemented in the software package MultivariateCreativeTelescoping.jl \cite{brochet2025fastermultivariateintegrationdmodules}.
-Another avenue to avoid these unwanted behaviors is to use an algorithm that avoids poles outside $V(F_t)$.
-We expect that advances in creative telescoping algorithms will allow to compute volumes of objects that are currently out of reach.
+To avoid these issues altogether, one could instead call a creative telescoping algorithm that operates in $D_\mathbf{x}$, such as in MultivariateCreativeTelescoping.jl \cite{brochet2025fastermultivariateintegrationdmodules} (MCT.jl).
+As a first step in this direction, we have made use of an experimental interface with MCT.jl in order to compute in Example~\ref{ex:mathematicaL4L4R4} the volume of the intersection of two $\ell_4$-balls in $\mathbb{R}^4$ with centers $(0,0,0,0)$ and $(1,0,0,0)$.
+We determined the volume to $95$ digits in $15$ hours.

+We conclude by remarking that even though computation of Picard--Fuchs operators quickly becomes infeasible with increasing dimension and degree, there are examples, see Example~\ref{eg:mathematica2}, where symbolic integration is inconclusive, but where our implementation outperforms numerical integration over CAD cells.